PoshCode/PowerShellPracticeAndStyle/Style Guide/Documentation and Comments.md

 Be complete, but be concise.

+##### Location

+In order to ensure that the documentation stays with the function, documentation comments should be placed INSIDE the function, rather than above.
+To make it harder to forget to update them when changing a function, you should keep them at the top of the function, rather than at the bottom.

+Of course, that's not to say that putting them elsewhere is wrong -- but this is easier to do, and harder to forget to update.

 ##### Put Details in the Notes

 If you want to provide detailed explanations about how your tool works, use the `Notes` section for that.